Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Tribute Page/README.md

 ## 📌 Features

 - 🧑‍🚀 **Biography Section** – Overview of Dr. Kalam’s life and achievements
+- 💬 **Inspirational Quotes** – Highlights some of his most motivating thoughts
 - Grid-based design for text and image alignment
 - Dedicated sections for quotes and biography
 - Easy-to-read typography and color scheme